tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% tip %}}

-In this case you can think of the Docker image as a model of our environment, and the Dockerfile as the manual on how to build this model.
-Each time you tell Docker to generate a new container (i.e. instance) of the image, this action would be equivalent to generate a new replica of the enviroment for us to use from the model you previously provided.
+You can think of the Docker image as a template of our environment, and the Dockerfile as the manual with instructions on how to build this template.
+This template can be used to generate containers, and containers can be thought of as instantiations (or, instances) of the template.
+So, each time you tell Docker to generate a new container from the image, it generates a new replica of the environment from the template you previously provided

 {{% /tip %}}